 Flu vaccinations 2025-2026

-Below you can find information on the influenza (flu) vaccination programme for 2025-2026.
+Information on the influenza (flu) vaccination programme for 2025-26.

-This information is focused on the flu vaccine and provides resources on flu and flu vaccinations.
+This page focuses on the flu vaccine and provides resources on flu and flu vaccinations.

 If you are having any difficulties accessing vaccination in your frontline care role, please contact the Advice Centre.